rmusser01/Infosec_Reference/Draft/Draft/Open Source Intelligence.md

 * [Blog post](http://michenriksen.com/blog/gitrob-putting-the-open-source-in-osint/)
 * Gitrob is a command line tool that can help organizations and security professionals find such sensitive information.
 The tool will iterate over all public organization and member repositories and match filenames against a range of patterns for files that typically contain sensitive or dangerous information.
 	[SearchDiggity](http://www.bishopfox.com/resources/tools/google-hacking-diggity/attack-tools/#searchdiggity)
 * Description: SearchDiggity 3.1 is the primary attack tool of the Google Hacking Diggity Project.
-It is Bishop Fox’s MS Windows GUI application that serves as a front-end to the most recent versions of our Diggity tools: GoogleDiggity, BingDiggit, Bing LinkFromDomainDiggity, CodeSearchDiggity, DLPDiggity, FlashDiggity, MalwareDiggity, PortScanDiggity, SHODANDiggity, BingBinaryMalwareSearch, NotInMyBackYard Diggity
+It is Bishop Foxâ€™s MS Windows GUI application that serves as a front-end to the most recent versions of our Diggity tools: GoogleDiggity, BingDiggit, Bing LinkFromDomainDiggity, CodeSearchDiggity, DLPDiggity, FlashDiggity, MalwareDiggity, PortScanDiggity, SHODANDiggity, BingBinaryMalwareSearch, NotInMyBackYard Diggity

 [Oryon C Portable](http://osintinsight.com/oryon.php)
 * Oryon C Portable is a web browser designed to assist researchers in conducting Open Source Intelligence investigations.
-Oryon comes with dozens of pre-installed tools and a select set of links cataloged by category – including those that can be found in the OI Shared Resources.
+Oryon comes with dozens of pre-installed tools and a select set of links cataloged by category â€“ including those that can be found in the OI Shared Resources.

 [Maltego](https://www.paterva.com/web6/products/maltego.php)